thecodingaviator/coasttocow/README.md

 - Styling: Customize the CSS styles in the `navbar.css` file to match the desired appearance of the navigation bar.
 - User information retrieval: Review and modify the SQL statements and table/column names to match the actual database structure and naming conventions.
 - Session management: Ensure that session variables are properly initialized and destroyed to maintain secure and consistent user sessions.

 ---
+### `record_dash.php`

+`record_dash.php` is a dashboard page for recording data.
+It allows users to select what kind of data they will submit and then redirects users to the appropriate submission page.

+---
+### `record_DO.php`

+`record_DO.php` is the dedicated page for user submission of DairyOne data.
+This is separate because metadata extraction has been automated elsewhere in the workflow, and allows a more simple upload process compared to the research data workflow.

+The file has functionality as follows:

+- User session management:
+  - Checks if a session is already started and starts a new one if not
+  - Gets the user ID from the session
+  - Queries the database to get user details like email, first name, last name

+- File upload form:
+  - Allows selecting a folder to save the uploaded file
+  - Has radio buttons to pick between Analysis, Macro or Fatty Acids folders
+  - Upload button triggers JavaScript to handle the file upload

+- Error handling:
+  - Checks if any errors exist
+  - Displays errors in a div if present

+- Page layout:
+  - Includes the navbar
+  - Main content with heading and file upload form

+The `record_DO.php` file relies on:

+- `utils/config.php` - Database configuration
+- `utils/css/record_DO.css` - Stylesheet
+- `utils/js/submit.js` - File upload handling
+- `navbar.php` - Navigation bar include

+Overall, `record_DO.php` provides the frontend and infrastructure to allow file uploads.
+The backend accesses the database through the called handleFileUpload() function in submit.js which relies on upload.php.

+---
+### `record_RD.php`

+`record_RD.php` allows users to submit research dataset metadata and upload files.

+It includes the database config file `utils/config.php` and initializes the user session.

+The main features are:

+- Get user details from database like email, name
+- Metadata submission form
+  - Fields for dataset name, description, classification, keywords etc.
+  - Validation to check for existing dataset names
+  - Insert submission into `C3DataMasterTest` table
+  - Generate unique dataset name
+  - Email confirmation on submission
+- File upload
+  - Allow upload after metadata submitted
+  - Radio button to confirm research data upload

+- Error handling for form submission

+- Page layout and styles

+The file relies on:

+- `utils/config.php` - Database credentials
+- `utils/css/record_RD.css` - Stylesheet
+- `utils/js/submit.js` - File upload handling
+- `navbar.php` - Navigation menu

+Considerations:

+- Add more validation and sanitization for form data
+- Enhance UI/UX for forms and process

+Overall, `record_RD.php` provides the ability to collect metadata and files for research datasets.
+Further work needed to integrate file processing and access control for sharing the datasets/versioning.

+---